 2. Know Your Application Inside and Out

 Take some time to review your AMCAS application.
-In particular, know your research, volunteer work and extracurricular activities well.
+In particular, know your research, volunteer work, and extracurricular activities well.
 The most important is probably research.
-Often interviewers have a research background and can be genuinely interested in what you have to say regarding your prior research.
+Interviewers often have a research background and can be genuinely interested in what you have to say regarding your prior research.
 This is a chance to wow them!

-3. Brainstorm and Prepare Some Questions You May be Asked
+3. Prepare Questions You May Be Asked

 - Tell me about an ethical dilemma you have faced and how you handled it.